RutledgePaulV/django-commands/README.md

 // this will make the front-end aware of all the available
 // commands that you've defined in commands.py files across
 // all of your apps.
 All available commands (based on user permissions
-// and authentication status will be populated into _.registry _.UpdateDefinition();
+// and authentication status will be populated into the global commands object.
+// note, this only needs to be done if you don't predefine the available commands (see below with AMD) commands.UpdateDefinition();

 // this will attempt to post the command to your handler,
 // but first it will do some checks to make sure you have